DomTr/ml-algorithm-implementations/README.md

 # ml-algorithm-implementations
-implementations of some ML algorithms
+implementations of some ML algorithms, mostly in python.